ssharma1991/autonomous-car-highway-driving/README.md

 ![Highway Driving with Traffic](Readme_images/highway2.gif)

 Please first run the path_planning file and then the simulator environment.
 The program might bug out otherwise.

+## References
+This project is submitted as partial fulfillment of the Udacity's Self-Driving Car Engineer Nanodegree program.
+The helper code is available [here](https://github.com/udacity/CarND-Path-Planning-Project).